ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/c++/keywords to python/Readme.md

 The purpose is to allow for software that would normally be compiled to have a compatibility & translated layer that executes.
 The idea is that one templates by keyword usage, then refine from their.

 The end result should look like c++ code embedded in raw cpython code.
+This embedded code layer would act as a CPythonC++ version of c++ code to run entirely in cpython or other python like shells.
+As long as ctypes & _ctypes have an implementation.